codepr/pluribus/README.md

 # Pluribus

-Small library to simplify testing of scalable pllatforms, e.g. MQTT platforms for IOT, it allows to define custom behaviors and deploy virtual devices in a cluster of nodes.
+Small library to simplify testing of scalable platforms, e.g. MQTT platforms for IoT, it allows to define custom behaviors and deploy virtual devices in a cluster of nodes.

 ## Installation